SAVE YOUR CITY

 their families and pay rent.

 Our goal was to get people to connect to these small businesses on a deeper level.
-We wanted to put faces to store names, to the humans that operate them, and the humans they employ.
-We wanted to share their story and the reality they were experiencing to make residents understand how it personally affects all of them if their go-to spots were to close forever.
+We wanted to put faces to store names, to the humans that operate them and the humans they employ.
+We wanted to share their stories and the reality they were experiencing to make residents understand how it would personally affect them if their go-to spots were to close forever.

 STRATEGY